 Arkansas Tech University is a good option for individuals interested in an Agricultural Economics & Business major.
 This is a great option for students who want the beauty of a small college town.

 West Virginia University is one of the finest schools in the United States for Agricultural Economics & Business.
 After graduating, Agricultural Business students generally earn around $39,101 in their early careers.
-Morgantown, West Virginia is an excellent surrounding for students who relish the active urban lifestyle.
+With more than 20,000 students, this institution is one of the largest schools in the nation.